The Good, the Bad and the Ugly

-The Good, the Bad and the Ugly was marketed in the United States as the third and final installment in the Dollars Trilogy, following A Fistful of Dollars (1964) and For a Few Dollars More (1965).
-The film was a financial success, grossing over $38 million at the worldwide box office, and is credited with having catapulted Eastwood into stardom.
-Due to general disapproval of the spaghetti Western genre at the time, some critics dismissed the movie, but it soon garnered critical praise, and is now widely regarded as one of the greatest and most influential westerns of all time.
+Released in Italy on December 23, 1966, The Good, the Bad and the Ugly was subsequently distributed internationally and promoted in the United States as the third and final installment of the Dollars Trilogy, following A Fistful of Dollars (1964) and For a Few Dollars More (1965), although the three films are connected thematically rather than through a continuous narrative.
+Building on the growing international popularity of Leone and Eastwood, the film achieved major commercial success, grossing over $38 million worldwide against a production budget of approximately $1.2 million and becoming one of the most financially successful European Westerns of its time.